Techgethr/audioanalyzer/README.md

 - Watcher mode and local processing remain available for use outside Lambda.

 ## To Do
+- [x] Decoupling of AI services between transcriber and analyzer.
 - [ ] Automatic anonymization of sensitive data (PII, credit cards, etc.).
 - [ ] Integration with more database engines.
 - [ ] Integration with more AI engines.